Statue of Liberty

 At the base of the statue are depicted broken chains, a symbol of emancipation from slavery.

-The copper statue itself measures 46 metres from the feet to the tip of the torch, but it stands on a 47-metre high granite base, making the total height from the ground 93 metres.
+The copper statue itself measures 46 metres from the feet to the tip of the torch, but stands on a 47 metre high granite base, making the total height from the ground 93 metres.

 Entrance fees and ferries

-There are 3 ticket options to choose from, prices from both ports are the same:
+There are 3 ticket options to choose from, the prices from both ports are the same.

-• General Admission24,50 USD Including admission and ferries to Liberty Island and Ellis Island, as well as admission to the small Statue of Liberty Museum,
+- General Admission Includes admission and ferries to Liberty Island and Ellis Island, as well as admission to the Statue of Liberty Museum.

-• Pedestal Reserve Ticket24,80 USD plus admission to the Statue of Liberty's pedestal.
-Tickets are limited in number and require early reservations,
+- Pedestal Reserve Ticket Includes additional admission to the Statue of Liberty.
+Tickets are limited and require early booking (ideally at least 1 day in advance)

-• Crown Reserve Ticket24,80 USD allows you extra access to the crown.
-Please make your reservations at least 4-6 months in advance.
+- Crown Reserve Ticket – 24,80 USD will be allowed extra access to the Crown.
+Please make reservations at least 2-6 months in advance.

 Boats depart from Battery Park every 15-20 minutes from 8:30am to 4:00pm.